ChiHaoLu/AllPaGPT-POC/README.md

 ```
 √ What's your ChatGPT API Key ... asdfasdfasdfasefagevdvasdvasdfasdf
 ```
-4. Choose your source pdf:
+4. Give the absolute path to the target pdf:
 ```
 √ Where is your PDF location(e.g. "C:\Users\Bob\Downloads\Bob_HW1.pdf") ...
 C:\Users\Bob\Downloads\Bob_HW1.pdf
 ```